exoplatform/exo-documentation/docs/GettingStarted.rst

 |image184|

-*3- Unpinning a News from News details : To unpin a News from details, you only need to click on the available unpin icon.
+3- Unpinning a News from News details : to unpin a News from details, you need to click on the unpin icon.

 |image185|